Aks27-hub/Multimodal-AI-Study-Assistant/README.md

 # Multimodal AI Study Assistant

-**Handwriting → Notes → Flashcards + Quiz + Mind Maps**
+**Handwriting → Notes → Flashcards + Quiz + Mind Maps + Q/A**

 This project is an AI-powered study assistant that converts handwritten notes into structured learning material.
 It uses **Qwen2.5-VL** for handwriting OCR and **Gemini** for intelligent post-processing and study-tool generation.
+It also allows for Q/A from the notes uploaded for clarifying doubts.

 ---